 7 nights in hotels (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled Norwegian Airlines flight to Oslo.
-On arrival we transfer to the Scandic Oslo City (4T).
+On arrival we transfer to the Scandic Oslo City (4T), Clarion Hotel The Hub (4T) or Scandic St Olavs Plass (4T).

 Day 2 Oslo